Mini-XML 4.0 Programming Manual

 Discussion

-The descend argument controls whether the previous node's last child is considered to be the previous node.
-The top node argument constrains the walk to the node's children.
+This function walks to the previous logical node in the tree.
+The descend argument controls whether the first child is considered to be the next node.
+The top argument constrains the walk to that node's children.

 Data Types